 Job Related Programs

 Classes are designed for all levels of employment.
 Brush up on your public speaking skills, learn how to handle angry customers, or how to manage different generations in the workplace.
-Classes are taught by experienced instructors and consultants that are practical and can be put to use immediately.
+Classes are taught by experienced instructors and consultants, with practical results that can be put to use immediately.

 #6305: Feb.
 25 (W), 1-4 p.m., NCTC 115, $30